petelah/Stock-Portfolio-Tracker/README.md

 If you ask nicely I may add in your beloved crypto markets too =)

+## Workflow
+Current workflow is setup to push through GitHub Actions CI/CD pipeline to and Amazon EC2 instance for deployment.
+The pipeline looks like this:

+Development machine -> Flake8/Mypy -> GitHub -> Automated testing -> Push to master -> Deploy & run on EC2

 ## Installation
 #### Dependencies
 * autopep8==1.5.4